paypal/adaptiveaccounts-sdk-java/README.md

 --------------------
 *	Import AdaptiveAccountsService.java into your code.

-*	Create a configuration file '*.properties' in your application 'src/main/resources' with configuration parameters specified in SDK configuration section.
+*	Create a configuration file '*.properties' in your application folder 'src/main/resources' with configuration parameters specified in configuration section.
 Use the default constructor to run configuration used from '*.properties' found in classpath.
 	```java
 	new AdaptiveAccountsService();
 	```